mitogen-hq/mitogen/docs/ansible.rst

 This is a proof of concept: issues below are exclusively due to code immaturity.

+* Connection establishment is single-threaded until more pressing issues are solved.
+To evaluate performance, target only one host.
+Many hosts still work, the first playbook step will simply run unnecessarily slowly.

 * Only UNIX machines running Python 2.x are supported, Windows will come later.

 * Only the ``sudo`` become method is available, however adding new methods is